 Here is a TDB that I wrote right after the 2013 presidential inauguration.

 Good afternoon.
-This is The Daily Bone, and I’m your host Chester L. W. Stephens, chairman of the Squeaky Party.
+This is The Daily Bone, and I’m your host Chester L. W. Spaniel, chairman of the Squeaky Party.
 Our slogan is squeaky toys for everyone!

 I have decided to not pay so much attention to politics now, but I can’t help but notice the talk on TV about the debt ceiling.
 OK, first there was a fiscal cliff.
 Then there was the slippery slope about guns and crazy people.
 And now the ceiling keeps going up.
 Why am I starting to feel like that coyote guy in a Looney Tunes cartoon?